FREE WEEK & HOT SUMMER NIGHTS

 Free Week started in 2003 at the legendary Emo’s (at 6th and Red River St) as a way to keep the club’s lights on and staff working during the dead winter when business was historically slow.
 What started as a one-venue annual event grew into a movement, with venues Austin to Nashville participating, with tens of thousands attending city-wide.
 The RRCD redeveloped this as a community event in 2018 and has presented this 18-yrs old festival since then.
 Free Week generally takes place over the first weekend (four days) of the first week of the year.
 Free Week 2022 is tentatively scheduled for January 6th – 9th, 2022.

 Hot Summer Nights is the district’s summer version of the same program, addressing need for paid gigs for workers and performers in the dog-days of summer.
 As our flagship district event, HSN was the RRCD’s first district-wide program, which has been active annually since 2017.
-Hot Summer Nights has historically activated during the second weekend (four days) of July, but may be held this year on August 26th – 29th, 2021.
+Hot Summer Nights has historically activated during the second weekend (four days) of July.

-The inaugural event took place in September 2019 across six venues in the Red River Cultural District including Barracuda, Cheer Up Charlies, Empire Control Room & Garage, Mohawk, Scratch House, and Swan Dive.
+The inaugural event, “Safer Venues Fest,” took place in September 2019 across six venues in the Red River Cultural District including Barracuda, Cheer Up Charlies, Empire Control Room & Garage, Mohawk, Scratch House, and Swan Dive.
 In addition to live music performances from local artists, support from local organizations included SIMS Foundation, SAFE Alliance, Front Steps, Home Street Music, Rainbow Patrol ATX, and Other Ones Foundation, as well as the Austin Police Department.

 Our newest district-wide music and cultural event, Oktoberfest has been hosted by the German-Texan Heritage Society for generations.
 Known as “the biggest littlest Oktoberfest in the world”, the daylong event is meant to help showcase the rich history and heritage of German-Texans, while raising funds for the local nonprofit organization and its German Free School off E. 10th Street.